goatgirl86/6_API_World_Weather_Analysis/README.md

 ## Summary
-As an avid traveler I thoroughly enjoyed this challenge.
-In all my travels, I have been to all seven continents and visited 35 different countries.
-Nevertheless, there is still much to explore.
-For Deliverable 3, I chose India for my vacation itinerary because I have not been to India, and I hope to go there someday.
+As an avid traveler, I thoroughly enjoyed this challenge.
+In all my travels, I have been to all seven continents and have visited 35 different countries.
+That being said, there is still plenty to explore.
+For Deliverable 3, I chose India for my vacation itinerary because I have not been to India (but I hope to go there someday.)